Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 4. Industry Analysis

-Great thought leadership content should always be recognizably yours, but that doesn’t mean it should be isolated from the rest of the world.
-In fact, most of the best thought leadership is done in conversation with trends and developments taking place in the space around you.
+Great thought leadership content should always be recognizably yours, but that doesn't mean it should be isolated from the rest of the world.
+In fact, most of the best thought leadership is done in conversation with industry trends and developments taking place in the space around you.

 Let's talk about Hiten Shah.

 Hiten Shah is one of the sharpest minds out there when it comes to talking about product development strategy.
 And you better believe that he takes all of that product expertise and turns it into thought leadership content.
-Take this article from the FYI blog:

 And that perspective resonates with people.
 Specifically, it resonates with other product managers.